raspberrypilearning/the-all-seeing-pi/worksheet2.md

 The finished code is [here](code/finished_allseeingpi.py) for you to check against yours.

-Once you are happy that your All Seeing Pi works, you may wish to remove the `alpha=128` command from the camera preview to make it fully opaque.
-You can also make the GUI full screen - locate the line `app = App("The All Seeing Pi", 800, 480)` and immediately after it, add the line `app.attributes("-fullscreen", True)`.
+Once you are happy that your All-Seeing Pi works, you may wish to remove the `alpha=128` command from the camera preview to make it fully opaque.
+You can also make the GUI full screen: locate the line `app = App("The All Seeing Pi", 800, 480)` and, immediately after it, add the line `app.attributes("-fullscreen", True)`.

 ## What next?
-- Can you add a text box or perhaps a touch screen keyboard to your GUI to allow someone to enter their Twitter handle?
+- Can you add a text box or perhaps a touchscreen keyboard to your GUI to allow someone to enter their Twitter handle?
-- Can you use this twitter handle to add an `@username` mention to the tweet text?
+- Can you use this Twitter handle to add an `@username` mention to the tweet text?
-- Could you make a more imaginative housing for your All Seeing Pi?
+- Could you make a more imaginative housing for your All-Seeing Pi?